V-Sri-Koushik-Reddy/video-answer-evaluation-system/README.md

 ## Project Overview

-This project takes a student's video response as input and processes it through a complete evaluation pipeline:
+This project takes a video response as input and processes it through a complete evaluation pipeline:

 Video Input
 ↓

-Audio and Frame Extraction
+Audio Extraction
 ↓

-Speech-to-Text Conversion
+Speech-to-Text
 ↓

-Timestamp-Based Segmentation
+Timestamp Segmentation
 ↓

-Text Preprocessing
+Semantic Analysis
 ↓

-Semantic Understanding

-↓

-Keyword and Filler Analysis

-↓

-Visual Activity Analysis

-↓

-Chunk-wise Scoring
+Scoring

-↓

-Final Aggregated Evaluation

 ↓
 Dashboard Visualization

 The system is designed as a working MVP for hackathon/demo use cases where spoken answers need to be evaluated automatically.